lovc21/NeroSpeed/README.md

 **TODO:**

-- Add a features
+- Add features

-## How to build
+## How to Build

 **TODO:**

-- Add a how to build section
+- Add a "How to Build" section

 ## Thanks and Acknowledgements

 **TODO:**

-- Add a thanks and acknowledgements part
+- Add a "Thanks and Acknowledgements" section